emdarcher/rand-collab-repo/code/ULS/my_nb/README.md

 or  `./loop_my_nb_adv.sh 14838 -s 5` if using on a Unix-based system with `/bin/bash`
 example output:
 ```
-w looping the my_nb.py script with a delay of 3 seconds.
+now looping the my_nb.py script with a delay of 3 seconds.
 press CTRL+C to cancel
 ------------ Tue Dec  2 21:43:08 PST 2014 ------------
 (8:16 left) 29-Sunset -> Inbound to Baker Beach